selplacei/PyAutoMMDVRRender/README.md

 just make sure that all of them have X and Y rotation angles between -90 and 90.
 It will run for a while and you won't be able to use your PC normally while it's doing its work, so it's a good idea to leave it overnight.

+## Tips and tricks

+See the `HowTo` directory for useful guides related to this program and using MMD on Linux in general.

 ## License